Tax calendar: dates you need to put in your diary for 2023

 If you have a business activity, please remember that each quarter you need to submit a social security declaration, to ascertain how much social security you will pay each month in the following quarter.

 If you have any questions, please feel free to contact us; tax planning is critical and you and your company, cannot afford surprises.
-Contact our office to discuss your personal situation and avoid any unnecessary fines.
+Contact our office to discuss your situation and avoid any unnecessary fines.